-Compared to the rest of the Silicon Valley market, the Centennial submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Silicon Valley market, the Centennial submarket has greater rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 11 listings have been posted online, which means office spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 11 listings have come on the market, which means leases might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 82% of the listings in the Centennial are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,340 sqft.
 Most buildings in this region are approximately 2 floors.
 Most buildings in this market were built in 1975 and are Class B.